QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_by_example.rst

 ==================

-We're now ready to start learning the Julia language itself
+We're now ready to start learning the Julia language itself.

 Level
 -------

-Our approach is aimed at those who already have at least some knowledge of programming --- perhaps experience with Python, MATLAB, Fortran, C or similar
+Our approach is aimed at those who already have at least some knowledge of programming --- perhaps experience with Python, MATLAB, Fortran, C or similar.

 In particular, we assume you have some familiarity with fundamental programming concepts such as